bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 }
 {% endhighlight %}

-A class can have at most a constructor.
-The name of the destructor is the name of the class prefixed with a `~`.
+A class can have at most one destructor.
+The name of the destructor is the name of the class prefixed with a `~` (like in "not a constructor").
 It has no arguments.

 {% highlight c++ linenos %}
 struct X